-Depending on where you go and who your masseur is, you will get a different massage routine on your back.
+Depending on where you go and who your massage therapist is, you will get a different massage routine on your back.
 In general there are some strokes that will always be used on some of the major muscles.
 I will explain a generalised routine for you here.
 However, here at Relaxing Massage York, this routine will be tailored for each individual because, everyone is different and what they require from a massage can also be different.

 - Whole Back

 - Effleurage (Long strokes) to cover the skin in oil and feel for muscle tension.

 - Deeper effleurage to warm up the tissues further.